 2) the defendant in the criminal proceeding was convicted;

-3) the prosecuted crime is one which gives rise to restitution to the victim;
+3) the prosecuted crime is one that gives rise to restitution to the victim;

 4) the civil suit is based on the same essential allegations as the criminal offense.

-Once these elements are established, the plaintiff may estop the civil defendant from denying the essential allegations of the criminal offense.
+Once these elements are established, the plaintiff may stop the civil defendant from denying the essential allegations of the criminal offense.

 A conviction for purposes of this statute is substantially broader than practitioners may think.
 The courts will give collateral estoppel effect to a criminal judgment when the court adjudicates the defendant guilty and orders restitution.
-It does not matter if the defendant was convicted by a jury, enters a plea of guilty or enters a plea of nolo contendre.
-When the court adjudicates a defendant guilty to a crime which gives rise to restitution, collateral estoppel will apply.
+It does not matter if the defendant was convicted by a jury, enters a plea of guilty, or enters a plea of nolo contendre.
+When the court adjudicates a defendant guilty of a crime that gives rise to restitution, collateral estoppel will apply.

 Collateral estoppel can also apply even in the absence of adjudication.
 The courts will also give collateral estoppel effect to a criminal judgment even though adjudication of guilt was withheld in the criminal proceeding.
 When a defendant pleads guilty or a jury finds a defendant guilty, collateral estoppel will apply, even if the court withholds adjudication.